 Let’s start with DFS because it is the most natural to write.
 We walk into a cell, mark it as visited, recurse on each unvisited neighbor, and stop the moment we reach the exit.

-first one it stumbles into.
+stumbles into.

-Press Play to watch the explorer follow the corridors.
-The orange line is the current path it is holding on its stack; the highlighted cells are everything it has visited along the way.
+is the current path it is holding on its path list; the highlighted cells are

 Look closely at the final orange path.
 Is it the shortest?
 Probably not.
 DFS happily follows long, winding corridors before considering shorter alternatives.
 It only knows “go deeper, backtrack on dead ends”.